 I drew the shower curtain and found her there, curled up in the dry tub.
 It was days now since the time she last spoke to me.
 I could imagine her resentment against me and I couldn’t blame her of course, how could I?
-In the soft beams of the afternoon sun I bathed in its modesty, lending me the time for myself outside to catch some air.
+In the soft beams of the afternoon sun, I bathed in its modesty, lending me the time for myself outside to catch some air.
 Time is a friend that catches on.
 And when it does, it leaves you behind uncompromisingly.
 Its passing does not protrude to hurt.
-Its manifestations need not to be heralded.
+Its manifestations need not be heralded.
 It makes its own course through the passages of being and existence.

-News came one day.
+The news came one day.
 A friend committed suicide.
 Connie took muriatic acid, it was immediate.
 No other details shared apart from that.
 We haven’t heard from her for a while, we just didn’t realize.

-A country musician from Illinois was playing on stage by the time we got there, making use of his larynx as his main instrument in his repertoire.
+A country musician from Illinois was playing on stage by the time we got there, making use of his larynx as the main instrument in his repertoire.
 People who knew Connie were felt compelled to keep her alive until the bar closed at four.
 The musician paid tribute to Layne Staley, Lou Reed, and Sinatra too.
-It was fitting: a life is a life nonetheless.
+It was fitting: life is a life, nonetheless.
 It was years after when I saw some of them.
 The rest I wrote letters and postcards were mailed back especially around the holidays.

-Over rounds of drinks we were reconciled, at least for a while, in this tragedy we were bound into.
+Over rounds of drinks, we were reconciled, at least for a while, in this tragedy we were bound into.
 Subtlety always resided with sobriety, while indiscretion and truth were found on the side of the night, always.
-Back at the apartment I phoned a relative just to be sure.
+Back at the apartment, I phoned a relative just to be sure.
 A doctor-on-call was scarce.
 Discretion was the key, Intervention was next I suppose.

 It’s never going to be perfect, she said.
 It’s going to be ugly, and mad, and hysterical.
 Her arm was filled while the spirit high.
 But flowers wither, rivers eventually run dry.
 The colors fade, if not, most eyes will turn the other way.
 And if not for these fleeting moments of transcendence, life will never be appreciated on the pedestal of grandeur.
-That glory, courage, and wisdom, these fragments we hold onto – not reluctance but a mere recognition, a fight if you will — of a life not ending but transgressing.
+That glory, courage, and wisdom, these fragments we hold onto – not reluctance but a mere recognition, a fight if you will — of life not ending but transgressing.